IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Gas Passer: double base damage over time, slightly better scaling with enemy HP

--Buffed Plythe: Can now stack up to 10

 -Buffed Cosmic Grasp: (again), base damage increased so it's not just a side great to the Cosmillash

 -Buffed Jarate: Enemies remain Sodden for 3X as long now